OLC-Bioinformatics/ARMI/README.md

 Antimicrobial Resistance Marker Identifier

-Using data from ARPCARD and ARDB to indenify antimicrobial resistance markers in bacteria
+Using data from ARPCARD and ARDB to indentify antimicrobial resistance markers in bacteria

 USAGE
 =====